BastiTee/d3-workbench/README.md

 It consists of three main components:

-- `d3-wb`, a collection of Javascript-libraries and plugins extending [d3.js](https://d3js.org).
+- `d3-wb`, a collection of Javascript-libraries and plug-ins extending [d3.js](https://d3js.org).
 - `d3-wb-server`, a local application rendering visualizations in your browser while you develop.
 - `workbench`, your working directory.

 d3-workbench is not a framework, even though it offers libraries with strict APIs.
-It's neither required to use any of the utilities, reusable charts or plugins (e.g., if you just want to benefit from the server component), nor is your data visualization bound to a d3-workbench environment.
+It's neither required to use any of the utilities, reusable charts or plug-ins (e.g., if you just want to benefit from the server component), nor is your data visualization bound to a d3-workbench environment.

 Think of d3-workbench as a distribution as in «Linux distribution» with [d3.js](https://d3js.org) being the kernel.